cockpit-project/cockpit-project.github.io/_posts/2014-11-13-cockpit-plugin-tutorial.md

     <script src="pinger.js"></script>
 </body>
 </html>
 ```

-The `cockpit.css` file is included so our tool matches the style of the rest of Cockpit.
+In `<head>`, the `cockpit.css` file is linked in so our tool matches the style of the rest of Cockpit.

-Here we include `cockpit.js`: the basic API for interacting with the system, as well as Cockpit itself.
+Also included in the `<head>` block: `cockpit.js` is the basic API for interacting with the system, as well as Cockpit itself.
 You can find [detailed documentation in the Cockpit guide](https://cockpit-project.org/guide/latest/api-base1.html).

 The HTML is pretty basic.
 It defines a little form with a field to type an address, a button to click to start pinging, and an area to present output and results.